b-cancel/b-cancel/README.md

 ####

 🚀 I prefer to let my DEV, UX, and UI work speak for itself, [check it out @ b-cancel.github.io](https://b-cancel.github.io "Feast Your Eyes!")\

-📃 You can check out [my resume](https://drive.google.com/file/d/1OPnd0LWUKb0i0xLJTAFPO8JjeDeTFU9r/view?usp=sharing "Feast Your Eyes Part 2!")\
+📃 You can check out [my resume here](https://drive.google.com/file/d/1OPnd0LWUKb0i0xLJTAFPO8JjeDeTFU9r/view?usp=sharing "Feast Your Eyes Part 2!")\

 ♥️ I love bringing together knowledge from all over to create functional and beautiful tools\

 🏁 I’m looking forward to building software as part of a diverse team that enjoys making people’s lives easier\

 🔨I recently built “Service Helper”, “The Get Swol App”, and my Portfolio, [check it all out @ b-cancel.github.io](https://b-cancel.github.io "Feast Your Eyes!")\

 💼 Software Engineer, Mobile Dev, Web Dev, UX & UI Designer, Graphic Designer\

 🎓 Bachelors of Science in Computer Science | 3.6 GPA\

 💬 Talk to me about Flutter, React, Design (UX, UI, Industrial, Graphic), Psychology, or literally anything else\

 🏔 If I’m not learning something new, I’m enjoying the outdoors 🏃🏽🚴🏽🚣🏽  🔭 🚶🏽🏊🏽 💃🏼🏄🏽 🏇🏽 \

 <!--